 MANDY HYNE: I loved zumba!!
 It was so much fun to get a good workout while learning some new dance steps in a supportive environment.
 I definitely felt energized and inspired afterwards!

 JAYSON JONES: The session on meditation and breathing—my first.
 Not only was it informative and stress relieving but it reminded me that it's okay to take a little time out for myself every now and then.
 My peers and I entered the room a little anxious and not knowing what to expect—but we left with smiles on our faces, our heads held high and inspired to continue doing the work we all started a couple of months ago.
 I felt as though I'd been holding my breath for the past few weeks, and Self Care Day gave me the opportunity to exhale, keep going…

 ESTHER KWON: I led the walk/hike workshop with a peer to Riverside Park.
 It was a great way to meet new people and get exercise at the same time.
 The weather was beautiful—the leaves were changing colors.
 It felt as though we'd gotten away from city life for an hour.
 I also attended the TV/Board Games workshop and played a card game with a few of my peers.
 I enjoyed engaging in a group activity that wasn't school related while munching on popcorn.

 HANA MYJER: I didn't attend Self Care Day.
-I went to field placement instead.
+I went to practicum placement instead.